top of page

 Brothers and Sister

-(Frank, Llweyen, Ernie, Bert, & Tracy)
+(Franke, Llweyen, Ernie, Bert, & Tracy)

 2002

-Frank, Wayne/Llweyen, Ernie, Bert, and Tracy defied their generation's initial expectations as they transitioned into young adults.
+Franke, Wayne/Llweyen, Ernie, Bert, and Tracy defied their generation's initial expectations as they transitioned into young adults.
 Many of their peers sadly succumbed to unusual infections by their first or second birthdays, but these resilient individuals have proven themselves as a testament to the Millennial Generation.
 They have faced the daily battle of managing their health while aspiring to lead content and productive lives.

 Bert stands out as one of the remarkable exceptions, experiencing significant success with early treatment that led to his HIV status seroreverting to negative by the age of eight.
 These young adults are part of the Millennial Generation, a generation marked by the challenges of the 9/11 era and the AIDS epidemic, yet they have demonstrated incredible resilience.